jompero/grid-editor/README.md

 ## Setup

 Fork or download .zip to a local folder.
 Note that there are two projects in the repository.
 Client is a react project and the backend is a node project.
-Circleci configuration is provided for CI/CD (deployment to Heroku).
+Circleci configuration is provided for CI/CD (deployment to Heroku) as well as manual scripts (note that these shouldn't be used together).

 ### Environment variables